saliou33/angular-flashcards/README.md

 # Angular Flashcards
-A angular aimple game project about flashcards(Q/A)
+A simple angular project about flashcards(Q/A) Using Bulma Css